nextstrain/nextstrain.org/docs/infrastructure.md

   - `OIDC_GROUPS_CLAIM` must be set to the field in the id token claims which contains the list of group names for a user.
     For Cognito, this is `cognito:groups`.

+  - `GROUPS_DATA_FILE` is the path to a JSON file defining the known Groups.
+    Our config files point to the checked-in files `env/production/groups.json` and `env/testing/groups.json`.

 Variables in the environment override defaults from the config file.